Quantcast

 Coping Naturally with Anxiety and Enervation

-Experts estimate that long term stress is the cause of up to 90 percent of illnesses.
 A recent study showed stressed workers cost the health care system almost 50 percent more than their less-stressed associates.
 Hence, stress is one of the underlying causes of illness that all of us need to address.
 Chronic stress produces a high state of anxiety.
 Anxiety is described as an unpleasant emotional state ranging from mild tension to profound fear.
 A little anxiety is normal and seems to improve performance.
 But when anxiety becomes chronic, the nerves are in a constant state of alertness.
 There is a feeling of constant danger, even when there is no obvious or immediate threat.

 To understand anxiety and enervation, we first need to understand the flight/fight response.
 When we are exposed to a threat, our body releases hormones from the adrenal glands, adrenaline and cortisol.
 Adrenaline creates heightened activity in the body that prepares us for maximum physical exertion.
 Cortisol reduces inflammation so that injuries can be temporarily ignored.

-This is all great if we’re defending ourselves against a mugger or running away from a bear.
-However, when these chemical are released daily due to ordinary stresses at work and home, these chemicals take their toll on your body.
+This is all great if we are defending ourselves against a mugger or running away from a bear.
+However, when these chemicals are released daily due to ordinary stresses at work and home, these chemicals take their toll on your body.
 They exhaust our immune system, shut down our digestion, raise our blood pressure, increase our heart rate and impair our eliminative functions.
 This issue will help us understand anxiety and enervation and how we can deal with it naturally.
 So relax, and read on...

 Recognizing Symptoms of Anxiety

 The most common symptoms relate to the chest.
-They include palpitations (hard and faster heart beat), throbbing or stabbing pains, a feeling of tightness and inability to take in enough air, and a tendency to sigh or take large
+They include palpitations (hard and faster heart beat), throbbing or stabbing pains, a feeling of tightness and inability to take in enough air, and a tendency to sigh or take large breaths.

 Restlessness, tremoring hands, memory loss, and fatigue are also common effects.
 Other symptoms include tension of the muscles, which leads to headaches, spasms in the neck, back pains, grasping too tightly, and an inability to relax.
 Canker sores, lingering colds, skin disorders, dry mouth, diarrhea, nausea (sometimes vomiting), changes in appetite, constipation, and frequent burping may also be experienced.

-There are also some externally obvious side effects to anxiety.
 Sweating, blushing, a constant need to urinate, light-headedness, and yawning are some of the problems that occur as a result of fears.
 People with anxiety usually feel that something bad is about to happen.
 They might worry that they have a chronic illness and the symptoms listed above support this theory.
 They may also think their safety or the safety of family members or friends is compromised and that they are in danger.
 This fear leads to increasing dependence on others, irritability, fatigue, trouble getting to sleep and waking, frightening dreams, and a state of being easily frustrated.
-If you look at a person and they have dark circles under their eyes and their tongue and hands quiver, they’re probably enervated—especially if they are also having trouble sleeping.
+If you look at a person and they have dark circles under their eyes and their tongue and hands quiver, they are probably enervated—especially if they are also having trouble sleeping.

 Nutrition for Your Nerves

 The foods we eat make a difference in how we react to and cope with life.
-Increasing consumption of complex carbohydrates and highprotein foods can improve our ability to cope with anxiety.
+Increasing consumption of complex carbohydrates and high protein foods can improve our ability to cope with anxiety.
 Whole grains, vegetables, beans, raw seeds, and nuts all raise blood sugar levels gradually, then stabilize them.
 However, protein blocks production of serotonin, which acts as a sleep inducer, therefore you may not want to eat high-protein foods at dinner time because it could interrupt a good night’s sleep.

 * Magnesium helps produce prostaglandins.
 A deficiency leads to an overproduction of lactic acid, which encourages enervation.